Bernd-Tech/git-basics/README.md

 # Github Basics

 ## Terms
-- Repository: A storage space a project
+- Repository: A storage space for a project
 - Commit: A saved change in the repository/repo
 - Branch: A seperate line (e.g file) of development
 - Merge: Combining changes from different branches